Maxdev18/AI-Chat-App/README.md

 ### Application Features

-- Create rooms and talk to people
+- Create rooms, channels, and talk to people(like any other chat app)
-- Make CRUD operations with integrated AI
+- Make CRUD operations with integrated AI(the exciting part)

 ### Application technologies